Aptomi/k8s-app-engine/refactoring_in_progress.md

 * add unit tests for allocation name resolution with variables (referring with .User and .Labels)

-* removed change-labels for allocation?
+* removed change-labels for allocation